anycable/anycable/docs/broker.md

 You can use [AnyCable JS client](https://github.com/anycable/anycable-client) library at the client-side to use the extended protocol.

-## Usage
+## Manual setup

+The `try-broker` preset is good for a quick start.
+Let's see how to configure the broker and other components manually.

-By default, broker is disabled.
-To enable it, you need to provide the `--broker` option with a broker adapter name:
+First, you need to provide the `--broker` option with a broker adapter name:

 ```sh
 $ anycable-go --broker=memory